practicallypredictable/posts/README.md

 # posts
-Notebooks, code, data and images from Practically Predictable
+Notebooks, code, data and images from Practically Predictable posts.